hashgraph/hedera-mirror-node/docs/database.md

 ## Retention

-On public networks, mirror nodes can generate tens of gigabytes worth of data every day and this rate is only projected to increase in the future.
+On public networks, mirror nodes can generate tens of gigabytes worth of data every day and this rate is only projected to increase.
 Mirror nodes support an optional data retention period that is disabled by default.
-If enabled, the data retention job purges historical data beyond a configured time period.
-By reducing the overall amount of data in the database it will save mirror node operators money and improve read/write performance.
+When enabled, the retention job purges historical data beyond a configured time period.
+By reducing the overall amount of data in the database it will reduce operational costs and improve read/write performance.
 Only data associated with balance or transaction data is deleted.
-Cumulative entity information like accounts, contracts, etc. is not deleted.
+Cumulative entity information like accounts, contracts, etc. are not deleted.

 To enable retention, set the `hedera.mirror.importer.retention.enabled=true` property on the importer.
 A job will run every `hedera.mirror.importer.retention.frequency` with a default of one day to prune older data.
-To control how far back to prune data set the `hedera.mirror.importer.retention.period` appropriately.
+To control how far back to remove data set the `hedera.mirror.importer.retention.period` appropriately.
 Keep in mind this retention period is relative to the timestamp of the last transaction in the database and not to the current wall-clock time.
 Data is deleted atomically one or more blocks at a time starting from the earliest block and increasing, so data should be consistent even when querying the earliest data.

 The first time the job is run it may take a long time to complete due to the potentially terabytes worth of data to purge.
 Subsequent runs should be much faster as it will only have to purge the data accumulated between the last run.
-It's recommend if enabling retention to increase the `temp_file_limit` property on PostgreSQL to a large amount like `2147483647kB`.
 The importer database user denoted by the `hedera.mirror.importer.db.username` property will need to be altered to have delete permission if it does not already have it.

 ## Upgrade